Pointwise equidistribution for one parameter diagonalizable group action on homogeneous space

+It follows from Kleinbock and Weiss \cite[Proposition 2.4]{kw08} that the group $U=\{u(\xi): \xi\in M_{mn}\}$ is $g_{\mathbf v}$ expanding.
+Therefore as a special case of Theorem \ref{thm;2} we have the following corollary. \begin{cor} Let $\Gamma$ be a lattice of $G=\SL_{m+n}( \mathbb R)$ and let $\mu$ be the probability Haar measure on $G/\Gamma$.
+Then for every $x\in G/\Gamma$ the additive Haar measure of $U=\{u(\xi): \xi\in M_{mn}\}$ is $(g_{t\mathbf v}, \mu)$ generic at $x$. \end{cor} Remark: After this paper, in a joint work with Kleinbock and Weiss \cite{ksw} we found a new proof of Corollary \ref{cor;special} while $\Gamma=\SL_{m+n}(\Z)$.
+For compactly supported smooth functions, we also get a convergence rate of (\ref{eq;generic}).
+Using the same method, the author \cite{snew} proves pointwise equidistribution with an error rate for general $G$ and $\Gamma$ in the setting similar to Corollary \ref{cor;special}.
+The method in \cite{ksw} and \cite{snew} does not apply to more general cases such as the example after Theorem \ref{thm;1}.

 The abelian assumption of Theorem \ref{thm;2} for the group $U$ might be superfluous.
-The only place where we essentially need it is the shadowing Lemma \ref{lem;shade} and its variant Lemma \ref{lem;new eq} which are links between random walks and flows.
-We do not know how to get shadowing lemma and simultaneously the contraction property Lemma \ref{lem;estimate} even in the case where $U$ is the two step Heisenberg group.
-This is also the main obstruction that we cannot apply our method to the case of volume measures of curves studied by \cite{s09}\cite{s092}\cite{s093}\cite{s10}, e.g.~nonplanar analytic curves in $U_G^+$ where $G=SL(n, \mathbb R)$ and $g_t=\mbox{diag}(e^{(n-1)t}, e^{-t},\ldots, e^{-t})$.
+The only place where we essentially need it is the shadowing Lemma \ref{lem;shade} and its variant in \S \ref{sec;five} which are links between random walks and flows.
+We do not know how to get shadowing lemma and simultaneously the contraction property Lemma \ref{lem;estimate} even in the case where $U$ is the two step Heisenberg group and $g_t=g_{t\mathbf v}$ for $\mathbf v=(2,1, -3)$.
+This is also the main obstruction that we cannot apply our method to the case of volume measures of curves studied in \cite{s09}\cite{s092}\cite{s093}\cite{s10}, e.g.~nonplanar analytic curves in $G^+$ where $G=\SL(n, \mathbb R)$ and $g_t=\mbox{diag}(e^{(n-1)t}, e^{-t},\ldots, e^{-t})$.